SSWConsulting/SSW.Rules.Content/rules/spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 ### Proposal

-You should follow [Rules to Better Proposals](http://www.ssw.com.au/ssw/Standards/Rules/RulesToBetterProposals.aspx)when documenting a Specification Review.
+You should follow [Rules to Better Proposals](/rules-to-better-proposals) when documenting a Specification Review.

 ### Test Please